hfg-gmuend/openmoji.org/README.md

 Website of the OpenMoji project 👉 http://openmoji.org/

 ⚠️ Please note that the master branch is in active development!
-You can view the most recent version under the [staging instance](https://hfg-gmuend.github.io/openmoji.org/).

 Developer Setup
 ---------------